Town Crier and Chainlink: Enriching and Extending the Possibilities of Oracles

 Oracle Integrity

 As a decentralized oracle system, Chainlink can provide smart contracts with responses from multiple nodes or sources.
 For example, a smart contract may receive answers from three different Chainlink nodes to the question, “What was the USD price of Ether at 3 p.m. today?”
 If most of these nodes are honest, then it’s easy to ensure that A is correct: Simply take the majority value from the answers the nodes provide.
 As long as two of the three responses are right (and consistent), a correct value of A will result.
-Even if one oracle misbehaves and provides an incorrect answer, will still be correct.
+Even if one oracle misbehaves and provides an incorrect answer, A will still be correct.

 TC, on the other hand, can ensure correct answers with only one node.
 More precisely, it provides an end-to-end guarantee: Provided that the node runs TC in a TEE, an adversary cannot tamper with an answer while it is relayed by the oracle from the website to the smart contract.